drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Antibiotic Activities in the Cephalosporin Series

-In the course of synthetic work on cephalosporins, analogous compounds were prepared in which the double bond was in the &Delta;<sup>2</sup> position.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/antibiotic-activities-cephalosporin-series-809f6852'><i class='fa fa-play' aria-hidden='true'></i></button>In the course of synthetic work on cephalosporins, analogous compounds were prepared in which the double bond was in the &Delta;<sup>2</sup> position.
 It was observed that these cephalosporins were devoid of any antibiotic action.
 We describe in the following pages attempts that were made to understand the observed SAR.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.